 Teochew steamed sea bass

 Serves 2 comfortably.
-Could stretch to 4 (or more) alongside a few side dishes.
+Will stretch to 4 (or more) alongside a few side dishes (*cough*).

 - 800g sea bass